 Controlled Parking Residential Permit Program

-In 1979, the City Council of Raleigh passed an ordinance to implement Residential Permit Parking Areas These restricted parking areas are established primarily to help secure available parking for a residential community while encouraging alternative parking plans for non-residents.
+Residential Permit Parking Areas, which were established in 1979m are primarily to help secure available parking for a residential community while encouraging alternative parking plans for non-residents.
 Generally, these programs govern the parking restrictions in residential communities located near major employers, colleges, universities, medical institutions, and sports complexes.

 How to Obtain a First-Time Residential Parking Permit Decal in an Established Residential Parking Permit Area